vishandi/tp/docs/UserGuide.md

 ![result for whoIsFree ti/12:00 t/friends](images/whoIsFreeResult2.png)

 ### 4.9 Getting common free timing of persons by tag: `findCommonTiming`
-Gets the common timings of persons who are free with the same tag on a certain day.
+Lists all timings on the given date in which all contacts with the given tag are free.

 Format: `findCommonTiming t/TAG da/DATE`

 * Ensure that the tag is present for at least one person in the person list!

-Example:
+* Timings are filtered in 30-minute blocks, except 23:30-23:59 which is a 29-minute block.

+Examples:
 * `findCommonTiming t/groupmates da/2022-03-04`

 --------------------------------------------------------------------------------------------------------------------